Helping Chicago-Area Residents Navigate Divorce

 Divorce is not difficult to pursue

-The grounds for filing a divorce in Illinois are very simple.
+The grounds for filing a divorce in Chicago are very simple.
 According to state law, there is only one reason or ground for divorce, and the ground is simply irreconcilable differences.
 This means that it does not matter if you are seeking a divorce based on, adultery, cruelty, or desertion.
 All divorces will fall under irreconcilable differences.

 How much does divorce cost?
 Typically there are attorney fees and court fees, mediator fees or arbitrator fees.
-But the biggest costs are household-centric — spousal maintenance, which is Illinois’ legal term for alimony, and child support need to be worked out, as must the division of marital property.
+But the biggest costs are household-centric — spousal maintenance, which is Illinois’ legal term for spousal alimony payments, and child support need to be worked out, as must the division of marital property.
 Child support won’t be determined until allocation of parental responsibilities is determined.
 While an order to pay alimony and child support may be set, the amount of those payments can be adjusted post-divorce should financial circumstances change for either spouse or the child.

 Allocation of parental responsibilities